Vortrix5/reqrev/evaluation/sample_data/GROUND_TRUTH.md

 **Text**: "Customer information shall be stored in the Client Table while the customer data is processed in the User module."

 **Intended Smells**:
-- `inconsistent_terminology` - Customer / Client / User used interchangeably
+- `undefined_term` - Customer / Client / User used interchangeably without clear definitions
 - Potential semantic inconsistency

 ---